melontini/andromeda-wiki/docs/mechanics/README.md

 `spawn_colored_particles`: if true, spawns colored particles, the ones used with Dyes and Ink Sacs.

-`particle_colors` the color of your particles, in RGB format.
+`particle_colors`: the color of your particles, in RGB format.
 :::

 KubeJS: